G-Node/g-node-portal/source/key_functions/terminology.rst

 .. _`ePhys Objects`:

 -----------------------------------
-Electrophysiology ( ePhys Objects )
+electrophysiology ( ePhys Objects )
 -----------------------------------

     ePhys Objects are used to represent the recorded (raw) electrophysiological data in a flexible, but consistent way. ePhys Objects directly represent raw data structure with data as arrays of numerical values with associated mandatory attributes (units, sampling frequency, etc.).
 An original concept is described `here <http://neo.readthedocs.org/en/latest/core.html>`_, however we provide all descriptions down below for convenience.
 A good example :ref:`is described in the overview <overview_ephys>`.
 The following raw data objects are supported: